 The Saudi Province of Amlaj (previously referred to as ‘Al-Hawra’ by the locality) has much to offer regarding scenic marine adventures.
 From beaches with varying sand colors to pristine mountainous and sandy islands, Amlaj has it.

-The generous hospitality of Amlaj is also a sight to behold.
-The area’s simplicity and welcoming nature increase its charms tenfold.
+Amlaj’s generous hospitality is also a sight to behold.
+The area’s simplicity and welcoming nature increase its charms tenfold.Â

-However, it is worth noting that all the sites will not be available for exploration.
-This is because some are in areas under an ongoing tourist development project.
+However, it is worth noting that not all the sites will be available for exploration.
+Some are in areas under an ongoing tourist development project.Â

 Asir